clearloop/inkpad/docs/cli/info.md

-# ceres info
+# inkpad info

 Shows `info` of the current contract

 ```
- 𝝺 ceres info -h
+ 𝝺 inkpad info -h
-ceres-info 0.2.0
+inkpad-info 0.2.0
 Prints info of *.contract

 USAGE:
-    ceres info
+    inkpad info

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information
 ```

-This will print the info of the last contract ceres rememberred or we can execute this with contract argument.
+This will print the info of the last contract inkpad rememberred or we can execute this with contract argument.